 M1MT: Village management increases productivity of the land surveyor expert

 - manage the entire mapping database of the settlement.
-The basis for making successful decisions are vector maps of territory development, cartograms of agro-industrial groups of soils, normative monetary valuation, general layout of the settlement, etc.;
+The basis for making successful decisions are vector maps of territory development, cartograms of agro-industrial groups of soils, normative monetary valuation, the general layout of the settlement, etc.;

-- analyse and monitor the structure of land usage, its dynamics, threats and risks.
+- analyze and monitor the structure of land usage, its dynamics, threats and risks.
 Separate thematic layers of GIS illustrate information on the distribution of land by owners and forms of ownership, land users, plots and types of economic activity;

 - о promptly evaluate the quality of soils, their potential yield, agroecological state, degradation processes, and long-term changes in these parameters.
-The GIS reflects classification of agricultural lands, nature of the soil (including especially valuable soils) as for capacity of the humus horizon, humus content, granulometric composition, etc.;
+The GIS reflects the classification of agricultural lands, nature of the soil (including especially valuable soils) as for capacity of the humus horizon, humus content, granulometric composition, etc.;

 Approximate set of layers